SBCTC Policy Manual

 Annual (vacation) leave policies for exempt employees in community and technical colleges are covered by RCW 43.01.042.

-Provisions regarding annual vacation leave for classified employees are established by rules of the Washington Personnel Resources Board for employees under their jurisdiction and by collective bargaining for technical college classified employees.
+Provisions regarding annual vacation leave for classified employees are established by civil service rules or collective bargining agreements.

 Leaves of Absence

 Leaves of absence for faculty and exempt administrative employees, including sick leave, are governed by a statutory provision, RCW 28B.50.551.
-Leave provisions for community college classified employees are determined by the Washington Personnel Resources Board and are codified in WAC 357-31.
+Leave provisions for community college classified employees are determined by the civil service rules (codified in WAC 357-31) or collective bargaining agreements .
 Provisions governing technical college classified employees are bargained locally.
 Under certain circumstances, employees may be remunerated for unused sick leave (see RCW 41.04.340).

 Compensation for Unused Leave